-A Catholic View to Election 2002
+A Catholic View To Election 2002

 We are at an important crossroads in our state’s history.
 The Board of Directors of the Michigan Catholic Conference believes it is important for every citizen to bring together the guidance of the Gospel and the opportunities of our democracy to help shape a society more respectful of human life and dignity, and more committed to justice and peace.